-The SAB brings together technical experts from diverse technology, science, and industry backgrounds to advise Air Force leadership on a broad range of technical topics.
-SAB membership is approximately balanced across academia, Federally Funded Research and Development Centers (FFRDCs) and National Labs, and industry to ensure the SAB's advice accounts for perspectives from diverse types of organizations.
+The Department of the Air Force Scientific Advisory Board (DAF SAB) brings together technical experts who are eminent authorities in the fields of science, technology, manufacturing, acquisition process, and other matters of special interest to the DAF.
+DAF SAB membership is balanced across academia, Federally Funded Research and Development Centers, University Affiliated Research Centers, National Labs, and industry to ensure the DAF SAB's advice accounts for perspectives from diverse types of organizations.

-The overwhelming majority of SAB members hold a Ph.D. or equivalent degree.
-Most SAB members currently work in science and technology as active researchers, technical division chiefs, technical vice presidents, or equivalent technical leaders.
+Although not a requirement, the overwhelming majority of DAF SAB members hold a Ph.D. or equivalent degree.
+Most members currently work in Science and Technology as active researchers, technical division chiefs, technical vice presidents, or equivalent technical leaders.
 Many actively publish technical work and participate in technical conferences and workshops.
-A limited number of SAB members are retired General or Flag Officers who bring with them vast experience and knowledge of the Air Force or other services contributing their operational perspectives to shape the SAB's advice.
+A limited number of members are retired General or Flag Officers who bring their vast experience and knowledge of the DAF or other services contributing their operational perspectives to shape the DAF SAB's advice.

-The SAB Secretariat annually issues a call for member nominations.
-Anyone can nominate individuals for SAB membership.
-A Member Screening Group comprised of the SAB leadership prioritizes and recommends new member finalists and alternates subject to approval of the SAB Military Director.
-SAB members are appointed by the Secretary of Defense under the authority of 5 U.S.C. § 3109, and serve as Special Government Employees.
+The DAF SAB Secretariat annually issues a call for member nominations.
+Anyone can nominate individuals for DAF SAB membership.
+A DAF SAB Selection Board prioritizes and recommends new member finalists and alternates subject to approval of the Secretary of the Air Force.
+DAF SAB members are appointed by the Secretary of Defense under the authority of 5 U.S.C. § 3109, and serve as Special Government Employees.